openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhkd_0_0.md

 0-990 - Temperature setpoint from 0,0 to 99,0 °C
 1001-1150 - Temperature setpoint -0.1 to -15°C
 2000 - Input I2 influences on the cooling value according to the status of condense sensor.
+32767 - input I2 does not influence on the Heat/Cool process

+If this parameter is set to the value in range of 0-990 or 1001-1150, then pressing I2 automatically sets temperature setpoint according to value defined here.
+In this case functionality of condense sensor is disabled.

-32767 - input I2 does not influence on the Heat/Cool process  If "Condense Sensor" selected (value set to "2000"), parameter 101 (enable/disable endpoint) must be set to non-zero value and device re-included!
+If "Condense Sensor" selected (value set to "2000"), parameter 101 (enable/disable endpoint) must be set to non-zero value and device re-included!
-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 32767 -:

 | Value  | Description |
 |--------|-------------|